Snak3Byt3/Snak3Byt3/README.md

-- 👋 Hi, I’m @Snak3Byt3
+- 👋 Hi, I’m @Snak3Byt3.
 - 👀 I’m interested in videogames, memes and music.
 - 🌱 I’m currently learning front-end programming.
-- 💞️ I’m looking for work opportunities to gain working experience and income, albeit a small amount
+- 💞️ I’m looking for work opportunities to gain working experience and income, albeit a small amount.
 - 📫 How to reach me: https://discordapp.com/users/986648388525236256/
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I am Brazilian, but I prefer to speak in English, since I am more skilled in speaking English than in speaking Portuguese.
+- ⚡ Languages I speak: English and Portuguese.

 <!---
 Snak3Byt3/Snak3Byt3 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.